FC Bayern Munich: Domestic dominance and continental treble (2000s–2010s)

 Carlo Ancelotti was hired as successor to Guardiola.
-The key transfer for the 2016–17 campaign was Mats Hummels from Borussia Dortmund.
-Off the pitch Uli Hoeneß had been released early from prison and reelected as president in November 2016.
-Under Ancelotti, Bayern claimed their fifth consecutive league title, but did not win the cup or the Champions League.
-In July 2017, Bayern announced that 1860 Munich would leave the Allianz for good as the club had been relegated to the 4th division.
-Before the 2017–18 season, Bayern made extensive changes to their squad, signing amongst others young prospects such as Kingsley Coman, Corentin Tolisso, Serge Gnabry and Niklas Süle, and loaning James Rodríguez from Real.
-Meanwhile, the club's captain, Philipp Lahm, and Xabi Alonso retired, and several other players left the club.
-As Bayern's performances were perceived to be increasingly lacklustre, Ancelotti was sacked after a 0–3 loss to Paris St. Germain in the Champions League, early in his second season.
-Willy Sagnol took over as interim manager for a week before it was announced that Jupp Heynckes would finish the season in his fourth spell at the club.
-During the season, the club urged Heynckes —even publicly— to extend his contract, but Heynckes, aged 73, stayed firm that he would retire for good after the season.
-The club began a long and extensive search to find a replacement, and eventually Niko Kovač was presented as Heynckes's successor, signing a three-year contract.
-Heynckes led the club to another championship.
-In the cup final, Heynckes's last match as coach, Heynckes met his successor on the pitch.
-Kovač's Eintracht Frankfurt denied Bayern the title, winning 3–1.
+Off the pitch, Uli Hoeneß had been released early from prison and reelected as president in November 2016.

-Kovač's first season at the club started slowly, with Bayern falling behind Dortmund in the league throughout the first half of the season.
-In contrast to similar situations with van Gaal and Ancelotti, the club's leadership decided to protect their coach from criticisms.
-However, after the winter break, Bayern quickly closed the distance and put themselves first-place in the league.
-In the Champions League, the club was eliminated by Liverpool in the round of 16, the first time since 2011 that Bayern did not reach the quarterfinal.
-During the season Arjen Robben announced that it would be his last season for the club, while Uli Hoeneß announced that Franck Ribéry would be leaving at the end of the season.
-In March 2019, Bayern announced that they had signed Lucas Hernandez from Atlético Madrid for a club and Bundesliga record fee of €80 million.
-On 18 May 2019, Bayern won their seventh straight Bundesliga title as they finished two points above second-place Dortmund with 78 points.
+Under Ancelotti, Bayern won a fifth consecutive league title.
+In July 2017, Bayern announced that 1860 Munich would leave the Allianz Arena for good as the club had been relegated to the fourth-tier Regionalliga due to financial problems.
+During the 2017–18 season, Bayern's performances were perceived to be increasingly lacklustre, and Ancelotti was sacked after a 3–0 loss to Paris Saint-Germain in the Champions League, early in his second season.
+Willy Sagnol took over as interim manager for a week, before Jupp Heynckes was announced as coach for the rest of the season, in what was his fourth spell at the club.
+During the season, the club urged Heynckes—even publicly—to extend his contract, but Heynckes, aged 73, stayed firm that he would retire after the season.
+Heynckes led the club to another championship, but lost the cup final against Eintracht Frankfurt.
+Eintracht's coach, Niko Kovač, was named Heynckes' successor at Bayern.
+In Kovač's first season at Bayern, the club was eliminated by Liverpool in the round of 16 in the Champions League, the first time since 2011 that Bayern did not reach the quarter-final.
+Bayern won their seventh straight Bundesliga title, however, as they finished two points above Dortmund with 78 points.
 This Bundesliga title was Ribéry's ninth and Robben's eighth.
-A week later, Bayern defeated RB Leipzig 3–0 in the 2019 DFB-Pokal Final.
-With the win, Bayern won their 19th German Cup and completed their 12th domestic double.
+A week later, Bayern defeated RB Leipzig 3–0 in the 2019 DFB-Pokal final to win their 19th German Cup and to complete their 12th domestic double.